Inspiring Landscapes

 All images are as close as I can get them to the true natural light reflected or emitted by the real natural phenomena at the place and moment it was photographed.
 Only one image (the Tiger Lily) employs artificial lighting.

-Every camera makes some errors in capturing a vision such as rectilinear distortion (barrel and pincushion), noise, and color skew (DSLR Bayer Pattern chips have to guess most colors and use a filter that intentionally blurs images. - I'm not kidding.)
+Every camera makes some errors in capturing a vision such as rectilinear distortion (barrel and pincushion), noise, and color skew (most DSLR cameras such as Canon and Nikon use Bayer Pattern chips which have to guess most colors and use a filter that intentionally blurs images - I'm not kidding.)

-While I often do adjust images slightly, I intentionally do not adjust my images by an amount larger than the errors introduced by the camera system.
+While I do adjust some images slightly, it is only to correct them.
+I intentionally do not adjust my images by an amount larger than the errors introduced by the camera system.

 In any case, none of my images are modified in any way with Photoshop.
 None are dodged or burned or contain parts of any other image or have anything except dust spots removed; few are even cropped.

 All of these images on this site have inspired someone.
-They are sharp and silky smooth when printed at 2 feet by 3 feet, some at 4 feet by 6 feet.
-They can be printed as large as 8 by 12 feet and some can ignite passion at wall mural sizes.
+The images are sharp and silky smooth when printed at 2 feet by 3 feet (66cm x 1 meter), and even show sharp detail at 4 feet by 6 feet.
+Some can ignite passion at wall mural sizes.

 Fine Art Photography and Resources